-The Clean Air Act, as amended in 1990, requires MPOs for regions in nonattainment or maintenance of National Ambient Air Quality Standards (NAAQSs) to perform technical analyses to demonstrate that regional transportation plans and programs conform to the most recently approved or adequate motor vehicle emission budgets approved by the

-EPA.
-These analyses must be conducted in accordance with the technical requirements and consultation procedures published in the November 24, 1993 Federal Register and as amended.
+The Clean Air Act, as amended in 1990, requires MPOs for regions in nonattainment or maintenance of National Ambient Air Quality Standards (NAAQSs) to perform technical analyses to demonstrate that regional transportation plans and programs conform to the most recently approved or adequate motor vehicle emission budgets approved by the U.S. Environmental Protection Agency (EPA).
+These analyses must be conducted in accordance with the technical requirements and consultation procedures published in the November 24, 1993, Federal Register and as amended.

-The Baltimore region is designated as a "moderate" nonattainment area for the 2008 8hour ozone standard and a "marginal" nonattainment area for the 2015 ozone standard.
+The Baltimore region, consisting of Anne Arundel County, Baltimore County, Baltimore City, Carroll County, Harford County, and Howard County, is designated as a monattainment area for the 2015 ozone standard as of November 7, 2022.
 The current conformity process uses the 2012 Reasonable Further Progress (RFP) budgets.
 These budgets were developed to address the 1997 ozone standard, but will be used for all ozone standards addressed in this conformity determination.
-The RFP budgets were determined by U.S. EPA as adequate for use in conformity determinations, as published in the Federal Register on February 22, 2016.
-The BRTB is no longer required to conduct conformity for the 1997 annual PM2.5 standard.
-As of October 24, 2016, the 1997 annual PM2.5 standard is revoked for areas that have attained the standard.
+The RFP budgets were determined by EPA as adequate for use in conformity determinations, as published in the Federal Register on February 22, 2016.